egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 ### Localhost - IP-based - Control Channel

-The accessible of its network outreach can be restricted by using `localhost`/`127.0.0.1` or not.
+The accessibility of its network outreach can be restricted by using `localhost`/`127.0.0.1` or not.

 There are two ways to do this `localhost`/`127.0.0.1`: